Fescue Planting – 1-2-3

 Overseeding an Existing Lawn

 · If the lawn is covered 50% or less with healthy fescue, use a rented verticutter (sometimes called a dethatcher).
 Adjust the verticutter blades to just touch the top of the soil.

 · If the lawn is covered 50% or more with healthy fescue, use a core aerator.
 Stop when you have 10 or more aerator holes per square foot.

 · Just before seeding, lower your mower one notch below your normal mowing height and mow the lawn.
 This removes the grass canopy and helps seed fall directly onto the soil.

-· Spread 3 – 5 pounds of seed per 1000 square feet.
+· Spread 3 to 5 pounds of seed per 1000 square feet.
 Drag the area with a carpet or section of chain link fence to crumble aerator plugs and cover the seed with soil.

 · Prepare the soil as if you are planting a new lawn (see above)

 · Starting along the longest straight edge of the area, lay sod pieces end-to-end.